You have read 1 out of 2 of your free reviews

 Cool warehouse dining with a true Welsh heart

-Occupying one end of a former grain store overlooking the steely waters of the Prince of Wales Dock on Swansea’s regenerated waterfront, the Shed emphasises the building's original features including exposed brickwork, cement, tiles and some serious-looking riveted metal pillars.
-Inside, it's bright and airy, with a theatrical open kitchen taking up most of one wall, counter seating for anyone keen to watch the show and some cool, well-spaced modernist furniture – all overseen by a meticulous front of house team.
+‘A real asset to Swansea,' this local favourite occupies one end of a former grain store overlooking the steely waters of Prince of Wales Dock on the city's regenerated waterfront.
+Inside, original features such as exposed brickwork, cement, tiles and some serious-looking riveted metal pillars are offset by bright and airy design flourishes, a theatrical open kitchen along one wall, counter seating and some cool, well-spaced modernist furniture – all overseen by a meticulous front of house team.
 Executive chef/co-owner Jonathan Woolway is a Swansea boy who decamped to London for a long stint at Fergus Henderson’s St John before returning to his hometown.
-What he has created here is 'a real asset to the Swansea food scene,' according to one fan.

-This is generous, big-hearted food, but do leave room for dessert: fruity bara brith with heritage Teifi cheese, perhaps, or a chocolate and hazelnut choux bun with hazelnut ice cream.
+This is generous, big-hearted food, but do leave room for dessert: fruity bara brith with heritage Teifi cheese, perhaps, or chocolate pavé with cherries and crème fraîche.
+Round off with some Welsh cakes and a shot of Welsh single-grain Dà Mhìle whisky.
 The wine list isn't exhaustive but its reach is expansive, with bottles for most pockets and tastes.

 VENUE DETAILS